“Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.”

 Coaching my junior associates to meet or make phone calls to busy executives and analyze publicly available information helped my junior associates to make decisions.
 Many of my former associates are successful in their own rights.
 That feels good!

 On the other hand, I now work as a mentor for my business students at the community college, helping them with their courses and consider specific majors.
-As such, I encounter these students at an earlier part of their lives before solidifying their career path.
+As such, I encounter these students at an earlier part of their lives before solidifying their career paths.
 Their appreciation is visible.
 It is gratifying to know I had a small amount in their future success.

 As parents, we can be role models to our children by embracing continuous learning.
 My children often see my husband and me reading or watching TED events and may join us, if only for a moment.
 Nurturing curiosity at a young age is a personal value.
 Related Post: 6 Benefits of Being A Mentor